jmadinlab/traits/public/download.md

 # Reshaping data downloads

 Data is downloaded as a table in which the leading columns contain observation-level data and the tailing columns contain measurement-level data.
 Downloading species by trait matrices is not supported for two reasons.
-First, there are many possible ways to aggregate such a matrix and so it's better to have control over this yourself.
-Second, the table download retains essential metadata such as units, resources and data contributors.</p>

-To convert a downloaded table into a species by trait matrix, you can use R packages like `reshape2`.
+First, there are many possible ways to aggregate such a matrix and it is better to have control over these possibilities.
+Second, the table download retains essential metadata such as units, resources and data contributors.
+To convert a downloaded table into a species by trait matrix, you can use an R package like `reshape2` (Wickham 2007).
 Once this package is loaded, you can use the `acast` function to create your desired data structure.

-Initially, you might use:
+The following code will include the first measurement value for a species by trait combination and is suitable for traits with one value (e.g., species-level estimates).
+How you aggregate traits with many values will depend on the trait.

     acast(dat, specie_name~trait_name, value.var="value", fun.aggregate=function(x) {x[1]})

-Which grabs the first measurement value for a species and is suitable for traits with one value (e.g., global estimates).
-How you aggregate traits with many values will depend on the trait.
+Whereas, the code below will create a species by trait matrix with mean values for each species, which will not work if you have non-numeric traits in your dataset (e.g., growth form or mode of larval development).

     acast(dat, specie_name~trait_name, value.var="value", fun.aggregate=function(x) {mean(x)})

-Will create a species by trait matrix with mean values for each species, but this will not work if you have non-numeric traits in your dataset (e.g., growth form or reproductive mode).
-Therefore, the `fun.aggregate` method needs to be manipulated using logical conditions to get the data structure you want (e.g., what to do if a species trait has more than one value, or what to do if a species trait has more than one value and thosee values are characters).

-Below is a generic example that returns mean values for numeric trait values and the first value for character trait values in cases where there are more than one value for a species by trait combination.
+The fun.aggregate method can be changed using logical conditions to get the data structure you want (e.g., what to do if a species trait has more than one value, or what to do if a species trait has more than one value and these values are characters).
+Below is a generic example that returns mean values for numeric trait values and the first value for character trait values in cases where there is more than one value for a species by trait combination.

     # Load the "reshape2" package for R.  This package must initially be downloaded from CRAN
     library(reshape2)